Amanda Horlick-Coutts MBACP MBPS

 I am a qualified, experienced integrative counsellor that takes an empathic, non-judgemental approach to counselling.
-I offer my clients a safe and confidential space in a dedicated therapy room within my family home to be themselves and speak freely about their worries.
-I have worked with people experiencing a variety of difficulties, specialising in working with young people and have done so for almost 10 years.
+I offer my clients a safe and confidential space in a dedicated therapy room, within my family home, to be themselves and speak openly about how they are feeling.
+I specialise in working with young people and have done so for almost 10 years.
 Adolescence can be incredibly tough and isn’t getting any easier; accessing counselling support during this time can be invaluable.
 I also have extensive experience working with adults both within my private practice and in schools (staff).

-Accessing therapy is a big step, so finding yourself on a counsellors webpage is part of the battle won.
-It's a scary process, but a process that so many people find worthwhile and life changing - sometimes life enabling.
+Accessing therapy can feel like a big step, so finding yourself on a counsellors webpage is part of the battle won.
+It may be a scary process, but it is a process that so many people find worthwhile and life changing - sometimes life enabling.
 I offer collaborative therapy where we discover the answers to overcome your struggles and work out how you can move forward and feel better.

 It is important that you feel comfortable with your counsellor, you will potentially be talking about things you haven’t spoken to anyone else about and so our relationship would play a key part in the process.
 I offer the first session at half the cost so that you can ensure I am someone you would be able to open up to.
 I am here, feel free to get in touch, even if it's to ask about the counselling process.
 If picking up the phone is too much at the moment, send me an e-mail.
 Whatever you are going through right now, know that you do not have to go through it alone.
 Any kind of step is a step forward and in the right direction.
 I'm here to do all I can to help you on your way.

 Training, qualifications & experience